kokchun/Data-engineering-AI22/Exercises/Exercise0-Bash_commands.md

 # Exercise 0 - Bash commands

-Use windows for linux (WSL), ubuntu bash or terminal in mac to solve all these exercises, **don’t use GUI**.
+Use windows for linux (WSL), ubuntu bash, git bash or terminal in mac to solve all these exercises, **don’t use GUI**.
 A lot of the training in these exercises are both to search up commands and also to understand the computer science terminology.

 **Tips**: work with exercise X alongside with other exercises.